tobsirl/AWS-Certified-DevOps-Engineer/README.md

 ### High Availability

 - Aims to ensure an agreed level of operational performance, usually uptime, for a higher than normal period

+### Fault Tolerance

+- The ability of a system to continue operating in the event of a failure of a component
+- Fault tolerance is achieved by redundancy in hardware and software
+- Fault tolerance enables a system to continue operating properly in the event of the failure of some of its components